 3. Upload your estate planning documents to a secure cloud or service where your documents will be accessible.
-This is especially important for your health care documents.
+This is especially important for your financial power of attorney (if it hasn't been recorded) and your health care documents.
 Your health care power of attorney and living will should be accessible to emergency medical workers 24 hours a day and 7 days a week.
 If no one knows you have them, these documents can't help you.
 There are a number of services that do this.
 Docubank is one such service that stores important documents online.
 (Please note, we are not part of Docubank and do not receive any fee or payment from Docubank.)
 Docubank provides you with a wallet card that notifies EMTs and hospital staff about your health care directives and provides instructions for accessing them 24/7.

 If you have planned in advance and taken care of the above, then during an emergency, you can concentrate on the most important things in life - your family and pets.
-To everyone who is experiencing the effects of Florence in the Carolinas, our thoughts and prayers are with you.
-Stay safe!
+To everyone who experienced the effects of Florence in the Carolinas, our thoughts and prayers are with you.

 For more information, give us a call at 704.887.5242 or fill out the contact form below.